From Baptist Health South Florida

 The holiday season is here and so is the annual warning about taking on too much stress and straying from healthy habits.
 Heart attacks are more common during the holidays, many studies over the years have confirmed.

-Some studies have also confirmed “holiday heart syndrome,” referring primarily to alcohol-induced atrial arrhythmias.
-Overall, cardiac events this time of year can be triggered by unhealthy changes in diets, higher alcohol consumption, stress from holiday chores, strained finances, planning for travel and entertaining — and a second year of the COVID-19 pandemic, according to the American Heart Association.
+Studies have also confirmed “holiday heart syndrome,” referring primarily to alcohol-induced atrial arrhythmias (irregular heartbeats).
+Overall, cardiac events this time of year can be triggered by unhealthy changes in diets, higher alcohol consumption, stress from holiday chores, strained finances, planning for travel and entertaining — and a third year of the COVID-19 pandemic, according to the American Heart Association.
+"The most important aspect of holiday heart syndrome is that it is reversible," states the National Institutes of Health (NIH).

 Heart failure is when the heart is too weak to pump blood through the body as it normally should.
 The heart keeps working, but the body’s need for blood and oxygen isn’t being met.
 More than 6 million Americans live with heart failure.